-The following are the phases by which we expect the network will grow from concentrated nodes and stake to widespread nodes and stake.
-These phases will not be distinct but represent the expected evolution of the network and its currency.
+The following are the steps by which we expect the network will grow from concentrated nodes and stake to widespread nodes and stake.
+These steps will not be distinct.
+They simply represent a smooth growth evolution of the network and currency.

-- PHASE 1The Hedera Treasury holds most of the coins, and the Treasury will begin to "proxy stake" coins to the nodes managed by the Hedera Council Members.
-Some coins from the Hedera Treasury will also be distributed to the general population for use on the network.
-Individuals that use the Hedera-provided wallet software may also become able to proxy their coins to the Council Member-managed nodes. - PHASE 2 In addition to Hedera Governing Council members, additional trusted parties will become able to stand up nodes.
-The Hedera Treasury and Hedera-provided wallet software used by hbar holders (by default) will proxy stake coins to both the Council Member nodes and these additional trusted node operators.
-Over time the distribution of coins will become more widely spread out across a greater number of nodes.
-More coins continue to be distributed from the Hedera Treasury to the general population of network users. - PHASE 3 Individuals who are interested may go through a Know-Your-Customer process and then also stand up nodes and receive staking of coins from the Hedera Treasury and the default Hedera wallet software.
-More coins will continue to be distributed out of the Hedera Treasury to the general population.
-Anonymous individuals can begin to run nodes and receive proxy-staked coins.
-The Hedera Treasury and Hedera wallet software will not proxy coins to those anonymous nodes, but those nodes may be able to receive proxied coins from 3rd-party wallet software. - PHASE 4 As the coins are distributed widely and competing wallet software programs arise, there will be a market for proxying coins that is independent of the Hedera Governing Council.
-Eventually all of the coins are widely distributed, there is a market of wallet software, and a market of nodes competing for proxy staking.
+- The central Hedera treasury holds most of the coins, and proxy stakes these to the Hedera Governing Members.
+The members operate nodes with the treasury coins proxied to them.
+Coins held by individuals that use the software wallet from Hedera also proxy their coins to the member nodes.
+During this step, some coins from the Hedera treasury are distributed to the general population. - Advisory Members and other trusted parties are able to stand up nodes with the coins being proxied to them in addition to the Governing Members.
+The treasury and the Hedera wallet (by default) proxies to both the Governing Members and the Advisory Members.
+Over time the distribution of the staking becomes more even across all nodes.
+More coins continue to be distributed from the Hedera treasury to the general population. - Individuals who are interested may go through a Know-Your-Customer process and then also receive staking of coins from the Hedera treasury and the default Hedera wallet software.
+More coins continue to be distributed out of Hedera to the general population.
+Anonymous individuals can also run nodes and receive staking of coins.
+The Hedera wallet software will not proxy to them, but they may be able to receive proxying from 3rd-party wallet software. - As the coins are distributed widely, and competing wallet software programs arise, there will be a market for proxying that is independent of Hedera.
+Eventually all of the coins are widely distributed, there is a market of wallet software, and a market of nodes competing for the proxy staking.

-In this way, all of the coins start in the Hedera Treasury account, and the initial Hedera wallet software defaults to proxying just to members of the Hedera Governing Council, but over time both the coins and the proxying gain wider and wider distribution until they are distributed across millions of nodes and accounts.
+In this way, all of the coins start in one account, and the initial Hedera wallet software defaults to proxying just to Governing Members, but over time both the coins and the proxying gain wider and wider distribution until they are distributed across millions of nodes and accounts.